-- Recognise and harness the broad range of skills and expertise of Aboriginal and Torres Strait Islander people, to improve health and wellbeing and reduce suicidal behaviours
+- Recognise and harness the broad range of skills and expertise of Aboriginal and Torres Strait Islander people, to improve health and wellbeing and reduce suicidal behaviours; and

-- Ensure that organisations and staff are culturally competent and that services are developed and delivered in culturally safe and responsive manner
+- Ensure that organisations and staff are culturally competent and that services are developed and delivered in a culturally safe and responsive manner.

-- Detailed information about this is available on our website here
+Detailed information is available on our website here

-- Provide a comprehensive review of programs or services that have been evaluated formally.
+- Provide a comprehensive review of programs or services that have been evaluated formally; and

 - Support organisations or groups to provide information to be evaluated.

-The submission form asks for relevant information based on which each program will be evaluated.
+The submission form asks for relevant information based on each program to be assessed.

-Expert reviewers will rate each program or service on a 4-point scale based on how well criteria are met.
-(0 = not at all; 1= minimal, 2 = moderate 3= strong).
-Reviewers will also provide qualitative comments.
+Expert reviewers will rate each program or service on a 4-point scale, based on how well the required criteria is met (0 = not at all; 1= minimal, 2 = moderate 3= strong).
+Reviewers will provide qualitative comments.

-Reviewers will assess how well the program or service is based on the principles informing best practice and the quality of the evaluation.
+Reviewers will also assess how well the program or service is based on the principles that inform best practice and the quality of the evaluation.

 For more information, please visit our Indicators Page